Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Main Design Challenges and Solutions

 \subsubsection{Beam Squint Effect}

 In THz band, the beam squint effect arises because the beam directions generated by the base station (BS) vary with frequency.
-In Fig. \ref{beamsquint}(a), the far-field beam squint effect due to the BS is illustrated, which has been extensively discussed in existing literature \cite{su2023wideband}.
-Although this far-field beam squint causes beams at different frequencies to transmit towards different directions, it does not lead to the beam gain loss across frequencies, as the commonly adopted planar wave assumption ensures that the array gain remains uniform within each beam’s main lobe.
-However, such an assumption is not accurate when the link distance is small and requires the accurate spherical wave model in near-field scenarios.
-In this case, as shown in Fig. \ref{beamsquint}(b), the near-field beam squint caused by the BS not only directs beams at different frequencies towards different locations, but also leads to beam gain loss at non-center frequencies.
+As shown in Fig. \ref{beamsquint}(a), the narrowband far-field beam is transmitted towards a specific direction, where the normalized beam gain is $\eta=1$.
+However, with the accurate spherical wave model, the narrowband near-field beam is focused on a specific location, as shown in Fig. \ref{beamsquint}(b).
+As for a wideband system, the severe beam squint effect is induced.
+In Fig. \ref{beamsquint}(c), the far-field beam squint effect due to the BS is illustrated, which has been extensively discussed in existing literature \cite{su2023wideband}.
+Although this far-field beam squint causes beams at different frequencies to transmit towards different directions, it does not lead to the beam gain loss across frequencies, as the commonly adopted far-field planar wave assumption ensures that the array gain remains uniform within each beam’s main lobe.
+However, as aforementioned, such an assumption is not accurate in near-field scenarios.
+In this case, as shown in Fig. \ref{beamsquint}(d), the near-field beam squint caused by the BS not only directs beams at different frequencies towards different locations, but also leads to beam gain loss at non-center frequencies.
 Such gain loss is due to minor phase misalignments across the antenna array.
 Furthermore, with the integration of the IRS, the frequency-independent nature of its phase shifts also introduces beam squint, leading to a more complex double beam squint effect.
-A key observation in Fig. \ref{beamsquint}(c) is that the reflected beam gain at edge subcarriers is visibly lower than that at the center frequency, while the beams also deviate in direction as this is the far-field case.
-This degradation originates from the first-stage beam split at the BS: since the beams at non-center frequencies deviate from the center beam direction, they are no longer well-aligned with the IRS.
+A key observation in Fig. \ref{beamsquint}(e) is that the reflected beam gain at edge subcarriers is visibly lower than that at the center frequency, while the beams also deviate in direction as this is the far-field case.
+This degradation originates from the first-stage beam squint at the BS: since the beams at non-center frequencies deviate from the center beam direction, they are no longer well-aligned with the IRS.
 As a result, only part of their energy is intercepted and reflected by the IRS, i.e., a form of power leakage.
-A similar pattern is seen with the near-field case in Fig. \ref{beamsquint}(d).
+A similar pattern is seen with the near-field case in Fig. \ref{beamsquint}(f).
 We refer to this previously unreported phenomenon as \emph{gain squint}.
 Note that such gain squint is related to several factors, such as the deployment of IRS, the number of BS antennas, and the operating bandwidth.
 This observation highlights new challenges for the design of wideband IRS-assisted THz systems, calling for frequency-aware, joint beamforming strategies that account for the spatial misalignment across frequencies.